Kevhead891/Epic7_Mystic_Shop_Refresh/README.md

 - You will need python 3.6+
 - You will need to install the modules listed in requirements.txt
+- You will need to have the images in the imgs folder in the same directory as the Python script.

 ## Specs For Execution